astropy/astropy-APEs/APE26.rst

 ``astropy.coordinates`` ecosystem.
-For example, the ``AltAz`` frame class, which is used when referencing sky coordinates in altitude and azimuth, must contain a location on Earth and a time in order to transform to and from a fixed reference frame like the ICRS.
+For example, the ``AltAz`` frame class, which is used when referencing sky coordinates in altitude and azimuth, must contain a location on Earth and a time in order to transform to and from an inertial reference frame like the ICRS.
 In addition to reference frame information, these frame classes can **also** contain coordinate data (positions, velocities, or other differentials), which are stored internally using the